markab4/Grocery-List-Manager/Design-Team/design-discussion.md

 \- The Database should not be part of the design as it describes a back end implementation.<br>
 <br>
 \+ All of the requirements are addressed.<br>
-\+ The extra methods included in the List and Item classes help in the team<br>
-   discussion to finalize the group design.
+\+ The extra methods included in the List and Item classes help in the team discussion to finalize the group design.

 ## Design 2
 ![markab4](../Design-Individual​/markab4/design.png)